 This use case is to identify the enhancements to ManagedNFProfile data type to support the energy saving and energy efficiency in the 5GC.

-Editor’s note: This use case could be updated subject to conclusions of SA2 study (FS_EnergySys_Ph2) in TR 23.700-67 [9].

-Editor’s note: The proposals for enhancements to 5GC NF Profile in 5GC NRM should be based on the conclusions of SA2 study (FS_EnergySys_Ph2) in TR 23.700-67 [9].

 5.2.2.2 Potential requirements

 PREQ-NFProfile_Energy_Conf-1: The 3GPP management system should be able to support energy saving and energy related configurations in the managed 5GC NF Profile.